 The Folly contains some of the most important remnants of the Southwold Light Railway that now survive.
-There has been no comprehensive survey of the Railway route to enable the importance of the Folly to be properly assessed.
-It is not known what importance English Heritage will place on the remains.
-The Southwold Railway Trust place great importance on the remaining structures in the Folly and there is a lot of interest in Halesworth about the Railway.
-10.26 The foundation of the Engine Shed has been fenced and interpretation is planned.
-The important work to make the Bridge safe has been undertaken and further protection is being discussed with the assistance of the Southwold Railway Trust.
+The HSNGRS place great importance on the remaining structures in the Folly and there is a lot of interest in Halesworth about the Railway.

+10.26 The Engine Shed site is fenced.

-10.27 The Southwold Railway Trust have considered re-opening the railway between Halesworth and Southwold including replacing the track through the Folly and the construction of new maintenance facilities within the Folly.
-Currently their focus is on land at Wenhaston at the site of the railway station.
+10.27 The Southwold Railway Trust/ HSNGRS have considered re-opening the railway between Halesworth and Southwold.

-10.28 Objective: To conserve, enhance and interpret for public interest the remnants of the Southwold Railway that survive in the Folly.
+10.28 Objective: To cooperate with HSNGRS to conserve, enhance and interpret for public interest the remnants of the Southwold Railway that survive in the Folly.